 It’s no secret that many loan or mortgage applications now rely completely upon the data held in individual credit files to make an assessment.
 A human being rarely comes into the equation until it is time to sign off the final paperwork.
 Where the system can fall down is in documented cases that have shown applicants were refused borrowing based more on their postal code than their own personal credit history.

-Where you live should not be an indicator of what you can or cannot afford as much as it should not determine whether you are seen as a higher risk of committing crime or even being more susceptible to illness.
-This kind of social profiling – left purely in the hands of an algorithm, without the option for human intervention or empathy – gives me far greater reason for concern.
+Where you live should not be an indicator of what you can or cannot afford as much as it should not determine whether you are seen as a higher risk of committing a crime or even being more susceptible to illness.
+This kind of social profiling – left purely in the hands of an algorithm, without the option for human intervention or empathy – gives me a far greater reason for concern.

 I don’t mind living in a world where the technology around me keeps me safe and healthy.
 There are so many positives that can change my life for the better.
 The world I’m less interested in is the one that decides my future based on factors that may – in part at least – be out of my control.
 Or worse still, keeps elements of information from me because I do not fit a certain profile.